Border thinking is the epistemology of the exteriority;

 - Never forget that whatever you can touch, also touches you.

 - Enjoy that with every movement you do, you caress your darkness within.

-Please find the whole reader here: What does it take to cross a boder?
+Please find the whole reader here.
+You’ll find also the photos, which are part of this text: What does it take to cross a boder?